News & Information Sources

 Protest Songs

-Protest songs have long inspired community members to work together to promote change.
+Protest songs have long inspired community members to promote change.
 Music helps draw us together around our cause.
 Here are sources to listen to songs and find music scores.